Oluf Borbye Pedersen

 Oluf Borbye Pedersen (born 1945) is a Danish physician and distinguished professor of human molecular metabolism whose research spans diabetes care, endocrinology, human genomics and the gut microbiome.
-He is known for leading the Steno-2 trial, which demonstrated durable benefits of intensive, multifactorial risk-factor management in type 2 diabetes; and led DNA-based studies of the human gut microbiome and its links to cardio-metabolic health, including the identification of human gut microbiome polypeptides (RORDEP1/2) with endocrine-like effects.
+He is known for leading the Steno-2 trial, which demonstrated durable benefits of intensive, multifactorial risk-factor management in type 2 diabetes; and led DNA-based studies of the human gut microbiome and its links to cardio-metabolic health, including the identification of human gut microbiome polypeptide hormones (RORDEP1/2) with endocrine-like effects.

 He was appointed Knight 1st Class of the Order of the Dannebrog in 2019.

 Early life and education

 Pedersen was born in Randers, Denmark in 1945.
 He earned his MD from Aarhus University in 1972, where he received a Gold Medal for a thesis in nutritional physiology, and completed a Doctor of Medical Science (DMSc) in molecular and cellular biology in 1983.
-He obtained board certification (Danish Health Board authorization) as a specialist in internal medicine and endocrinology in 1987.
+He obtained board certification (Danish Health Board authorization) as a specialist in internal medicine and endocrinology in 1989.

 Career

 Following basic clinical training in medicine, neurology and cardiology (1972–1987) at Aarhus University Hospitals, Pedersen was Visiting Professor in molecular biology at the Joslin Diabetes Center, Boston (1986–1988).
 He served as Chief Physician and Research Director at the Steno Diabetes Center and Hagedorn Research Institute (1989–2010).
 He held personal chairs in molecular diabetology at the University of Copenhagen (1995–2000) and Aarhus University (2001–2011), and visiting professor positions at Harvard Medical School (2001–2002) and at Peking Union Medical College/Beijing Genomics Institute (2008–2010).

 Pedersen founded the Lundbeck Foundation Centre of Excellence in Medical Genomics (LuCamp) (2007–2015) and co-founded the Novo Nordisk Foundation Center for Basic Metabolic Research (CBMR) at the University of Copenhagen in 2010, where he later directed the Section for Metabolic Genetics (2010–2016) and led a research group (2017–2021).
-Since 2021 he has been Chief Research Physician and Principal Investigator at Herlev–Gentofte University Hospital and an affiliated senior investigator at CBMR; in 2021 he became Professor of Human Molecular Metabolism at the University of Copenhagen.
+Since 2021 he has been Chief Research Physician and Principal Investigator at Herlev–Gentofte University Hospital and an affiliated senior investigator at CBMR; in 2022 he became Professor of Human Molecular Metabolism at the University of Copenhagen.
 In 2023 he founded GutCRINE Pharmabiotics where he serves as Chief scientific officer.

 Research

 Diabetes care and the Steno-2 trial

 Pedersen initiated and led the Steno-2 Study, a randomized trial of patients with type 2 diabetes and microalbuminuria that compared intensified, goal-oriented multifactorial intervention (lifestyle plus polypharmacotherapy) versus conventional care.
 The trial and long-term follow-up showed significant reductions in cardiovascular events and mortality, with benefits persisting years after the active intervention ended.

-Key publications reported reductions in microvacular disease in eyes, kidney and nerves and cardiovascular diseases with intensive therapy (2003) and nearly halved all-cause mortality (2008).
+Key publications reported reductions in cardiovascular disease with intensive therapy (2003) and nearly halved all-cause mortality (2008).
 At 21 years of follow-up of 7.8 years of intensified, multifactorial, target-driven treatment of type 2 diabetes with microalbuminuria, median of 7.9 years of gain of life was shown (2016).
 Summaries and later overviews have highlighted Steno-2 as a landmark for comprehensive risk-factor management in high-risk type 2 diabetes.